Run an Apache Spark batch workload

 other args ...

-1. Create a Persistent History Server (PHS) on a single-node Dataproc cluster.
-Note: the Cloud Storage bucket-name must exist.
+1. The following command creates a PHS on a single-node Dataproc cluster.
+The PHS must be located in the region where you run batch workloads, and the Cloud Storage bucket-name must exist.

 gcloud dataproc clusters create PHS_CLUSTER_NAME \